Skparab1/encryption-code-gui/README.md

   - however, you will not be able to stora any data.

 ## Settings
-- Can change color theme
+- Animated color theme change selector
-- selector is animated

 ## Loading animation
 - has horizontal top bar